Sobriket/Sobriket/README.md

 You lived your whole life as a rat lab.
 But now, this is over !
 With the help of Volt, the small rodent, you will escape and have your revenge.
 The little mouse will finally bite...

+In this game I had to do 2D physics such as basic OBB AABB collisions and 2D raycasts.
+I also did basic AI for the enemies.
+They roam from a point to another,detect you if you are in sight and then chase the player.
+And finally I did the Boss of the game(Gonk).
+He has two types of attack :
+- First he can smash the ground to summon spikes from the ground.
+- Second he tries to hit the player with a giant red beam.

+He has a shield bar and a life bar.
+When you manage to reduce his shield to zero he puts a knee to the ground so the player can hit him from the back.

 ![CA_7EF](https://github.com/user-attachments/assets/5e9db41a-44fe-4d61-b9d4-f01dc66e4f50)